Inference in Additively Separable Models With a High-Dimensional Set of Conditioning Variables: Conclusion

 \section{Conclusion}

-This paper considers the problem of choosing a parsimonious conditioning set in the context of nonparametric regression.
-Convergence rates and inference results are provided for series estimators of additively separable models with a high dimensional component.
-Lasso continues to have good selection properties in this context and can be used in post-model selection inference when two model selection steps are performed.
+This paper considers the problem of selecting a conditioning set in the context of nonparametric regression.
+Convergence rates and inference results are provided for series estimators of a primary component of interest in additively separable models with high-dimensional conditioning information.
+The finite sample performance of several Post-Nonparametric Double Selection estimators are evaluated in a simulation study.
+Overall, the proposed Span option has good estimation and inferential properties in the data generating processes considered.